What to do When Your Roof Starts Leaking

 Things to Consider

 A slow drip can turn into something much worse much faster than you may think, so it would be wise of you to move any of your things away from the area where the water is dripping.
 Not only do you want to avoid water damage to your items, but ceiling collapses are not entirely uncommon, which could damage your things much worse than a little water damage.
+In cases like these, homeowners often debate between using sealants vs. complete roof replacement.
+While sealants can provide a temporary fix for minor leaks, a complete roof replacement may be necessary if the damage is extensive to ensure long-term protection.

 When the Problem Gets out of Hand